 So where does taurine come from, what does taurine do and is taurine bad for you?

 Keep reading for everything you need to know about this important amino acid, and the many potential taurine benefits that it can provide.

 What Is Taurine?

-2. Possibly Helps Decrease Side Effects of Parkinson’s
+2. Possible Helps Decrease Symptoms of Parkinson’s Disease

 3. Potentially Reduces Metabolic Syndrome

-A review published in the journal Food & Function wanted to know what is taurine able to do to combat metabolic syndrome.
-What researchers found was that after analyzing both human and animals studies, taurine was found to have “an efficient action against metabolic syndrome, which includes reducing triglycerides to prevent obesity, improving insulin resistance to regulate glucose metabolism, lowering cholesterol to prevent diet-induced hypercholesterolemia, and … reduce blood pressure.”
-(11)
+A 2016 review published in Food & Function analyzed a combination of human and animals studies, and reported that taurine was found to have “an efficient action against metabolic syndrome, which includes reducing triglycerides to prevent obesity, improving insulin resistance to regulate glucose metabolism, lowering cholesterol to prevent diet-induced hypercholesterolemia, and … reduce blood pressure.”

 4. Aids Patients with Periodontal Disease